exonym/environment-setup/README.md

 It is advisable to disable direct root logins over SSH.
 Open the SSH server configuration file for editing:

+> ⚠️ If you have enabled key access, don't forget to change the key access to the new user.

 ```shell
 sudo pico /etc/ssh/sshd_config
 ```